-SAN DIEGO EMPLOYMENT ATTORNEYS CAN HELP YOU GET BACK OVERTIME PAY
+SAN DIEGO EMPLOYMENT ATTORNEYS HAE LAW CAN HELP YOU GET BACK OVERTIME PAY

 If you are working overtime and not getting paid what you deserve and the law mandates, why not get the best representation by one of the most respected employment law firms in the state?
 With reliable and hard-working attorneys who have spent years serving the needs of San Diego workers, you can feel confident that we will do everything the law allows to ensure that you will be fully compensated for your unpaid overtime.
 In our law practice, we believe that every employee has the right to fair treatment and full compensation for their work.

-Call Haeggquist & Eck today for a free, no-obligation consultation with our seasoned San Diego labor law attorneys about your lack of overtime compensation.
+Call Haeggquist & Eck today for a free, no-obligation consultation with our seasoned San Diego labor law attorneys about your failure to pay overtime compensation.
 You work too long and too hard not to get the pay you deserve, and we will work diligently on your behalf to see that you get it.